UK says billions already raised for 'green revolution' ahead of investment summit

 The government also wants to attract funding that will help it gain an edge in the developed world's race to capitalise on demand for better green technology and the highly-skilled, highly-paid jobs that should come with it.

-With that in mind, Johnson will next Tuesday host top bankers including JPMorgan Chase & Co Chief Executive Jamie Dimon and Blackrock CEO Larry Fink at an investment summit in London.
+With that in mind, Johnson will next Tuesday host top financiers including JPMorgan Chase & Co Chief Executive Jamie Dimon and Blackrock CEO Larry Fink at an investment summit in London.

 The event, attended by ministers, industry leaders and British royals, is designed to drum up financing for projects to help Britain meet its climate goals and regenerate struggling post-industrial areas of the country left behind by a decades-long economic focus on the services sector.